 At South Ascot Village Primary School we are a school that truly values each and every individual.

-Our school vision 'embraces diversity, support each other's dreams and ambitions, desires and aspirations' and 'as individuals and a collective, we plan for success which is necessary to reach our shared goals'.
+Our school vision 'embraces diversity, supports each other's dreams and ambitions, desires and aspirations' and 'as individuals and a collective, we plan for success which is necessary to reach our shared goals'.

-This policy recognises that some pupils needs more support to achieve this vision and we work as a team to ensure all pupils are part of our incusive community.
+This policy recognises that some pupils needs more support to achieve this vision and we work as a team to ensure all pupils, whether they are in the mainstream classes or in the SEN unit, "The Canopy," are part of our incusive community.